Asics Sortiemagic RP 6

 I would think that any Taylor out of the factory would have been well or fully setup in terms of playability, but I spent just 30 minutes on it today before my fingers started to hurt.
 I realized by default it comes in .13 strings which is a gauge too heavy even for elephant-skinned fingers, so I am intending to bring it down slightly to .12, and overall it still feels rather stiff so I am gonna sending it for some additional touch ups.

-I have previously engaged my friend Jarvis from The Guitar Spa some time back for my previous gutiars, and he has also improved tremendously over the past few years so I will be entrusting my Taylor to him to complete the setup.
+I have previously engaged my friend Jarvis from The Guitar Spa some time back for my previous guitars, and he has also improved tremendously over the past few years so I will be entrusting my Taylor to him to complete the setup.

 I can’t wait to start playing again.